Kushagra-a11ly/Exploratory-Data-Analysis/README.md

 ---

-*All projects in this repository are intended for educational and portfolio purposes.
-Datasets are used solely for analytical demonstration.*
+*This repository focuses on Exploratory Data Analysis (EDA) projects built for learning, research, and portfolio development.
+All datasets are used solely for analytical and demonstration purposes.*